 - costs of instructor time and training aircraft;

-- Costs which are not covered include the following: personal meals or transportation to and from the training facility, clothing, aviation equipment or supplies which are not required for the program.
-The Board will have final authority to define and approve authorized expenditures.
+Costs which are not covered include the following: non-flight training tuition at secondary or post-secondary schools, including colleges and universities, personal meals or transportation to and from the training facility, clothing, aviation equipment or supplies which are not required for the program.
+COPA will have final authority to define and approve authorized expenditures.

-In 1964, he was elected president of the Canadian Owners and Pilots Association, a position he held for three years.
-His continued interest in COPA was a stabilizing factor in the continued success of the organization.
-Armstrong wrote a regular column about his travels in COPA’s Canadian Flight magazine from 1972 to 1995.
+In 1964, he was elected as President of COPA, a position he held for three years.
+Armstrong wrote a regular column about his travels in COPA’s then Canadian Flight magazine.

 He was named to Canada’s Aviation Hall of Fame in 1973 with the following citation: